Iriya Asagao (Morning Glory) Festival/Market/Matsuri is held on 6, 7 and 8 July every year.

 |Morning glory sellers at the market|

 Like this, there are so many of Asagao pots.
-Many sellers are wearing Asago casural kimonos.
+Many sellers are wearing casual kimonos of asagao designs.

 Beautiful, aren’t they?
 There are many kind of morning glories.
 Colors, sizes, lines, etc. Which is your favorite?

-Somehow it was so crowded this year… The narrow path for walkers are jam-packed.
-It was morning on the first day of the market.
+It was so crowded… The narrow path for walkers are jam-packed.

 Asagao Festival Official Website: http://www.asagao-maturi.com/ (only Japanese language)